Censored Eleven: Censored Eleven list

-Friz Freleng directed the largest number of cartoons on the list with four, followed by Tex Avery with three, and Bob Clampett with only two.
-Rudolf Ising, like Jones, only has one cartoon on the list.
+Friz Freleng directed the largest number of cartoons on the list with four, followed by Tex Avery with three, and Bob Clampett with two.
+Rudolf Ising and Chuck Jones each have only one cartoon on the list.
 Angel Puss is the only cartoon directed by Jones on the list, as well as the only Looney Tunes cartoon on the list.
-Hittin' the Trail to Hallelujah Land is the only black-and-white short on the list, and the only cartoon to star Piggy.
+Hittin' the Trail to Hallelujah Land is the only black-and-white short on the list, the only cartoon directed by Ising, and the only cartoon to star Piggy.
 Goldilocks and the Jivin' Bears is the only cartoon on this list not to be produced by Leon Schlesinger.
-It is also the first to be produced by an uncredited Eddie Selzer.
 All This and Rabbit Stew is the only Bugs Bunny cartoon on the list.
 The Isle of Pingo Pongo is also the only Elmer Fudd cartoon on the list.
 The other eight are one-shot cartoons.

 Public awareness in the 21st century

 As the 20th century came to a close, the Censored Eleven cartoons became better known.

 In February 2010, as part of a press release for the first annual TCM Classic Film Festival, it was announced that the Censored Eleven were to receive a special screening sourced from restored 35mm film prints.
 This special presentation was put together by George Feltenstein, vice president of Warner Bros.' classic film catalog.
 Film historian Donald Bogle, who has six books written and published on the subject of African American stereotypes in film, agreed to host the event for the festival.
 On April 24, 2010, a total of eight of the Censored Eleven were screened at the Egyptian Theater in Hollywood; the three that were not shown at the event were Jungle Jitters, All This and Rabbit Stew and Angel Puss.